Research at School of EIM

 TUHH's research on cyber-physical systems is characterized by the fact that it encompasses all relevant aspects - from sensors and actuators, hardware and networking, through the software of a CPS to its real applications and their certification.

-Contributions of the EIM School of Study (selection): Secure and reliable hardware and software, novel sensor technology, networked and autonomous systems, optimization of energy efficiency and real-time capability.
+Contributions of the EIM School (selection): Secure and reliable hardware and software, novel sensor technology, networked and autonomous systems, optimization of energy efficiency and real-time capability.

 Participating institutes and collaborations